davidemoro/pypom_form/README.rst

 * same user experience if you are already familiar with schema declarative models like ``SQLAlchemy``, ``Archetypes`` (Plone), ``Dexterity`` (Plone) or form libraries like ``deform``
-* since widget implementation is based on regions, you can simply perform a ``page.name = "the name"`` on page load instead of having to call a wait method: the widget is able to wait for the widget load before getting or setting data (not yet implemented)
+* since widget implementation is based on regions, you can simply perform a ``page.name = "the name"`` on page load instead of having to call a wait method before setting the value: the widget is able to wait for the widget load before getting or setting data
 * page objects classes more simple, with less code, more standard even if different test engineers will implement page form logics: there is a structural pattern